embano1/blog/content/posts/listwatch-prologue/index.en.md

 of how all the pieces fit together.

-So Dr. Faust, err I, decided to describe the *end-to-end flow* of the event notification mechanism in Kubernetes, also known as the `ListWatch()` interface in the [controller SDK](https://pkg.go.dev/k8s.io/client-go@v0.20.1/tools/cache#ListWatch).
+So Dr. Faust, err I, decided to describe the *end-to-end flow* of the event notification mechanism in Kubernetes, also known as the `ListerWatcher` interface in the [controller SDK](https://pkg.go.dev/k8s.io/client-go@v0.20.1/tools/cache#ListWatch).